-The Office of Organizational Performance Management (OPM) works to continually enhance the DTMB's performance by offering a variety of services, including process improvement, metrics consulting, employee engagement, customer satisfaction, administration of policies and forms and other strategic initiatives.
+The Office of Performance Management (OPM) works to continually enhance the DTMB's performance by offering a variety of services, including process improvement, metrics consulting, employee engagement, customer satisfaction, administration of policies and forms and other strategic initiatives.

 Enterprise Procurement is responsible for purchasing all goods and services on behalf of nearly all state agencies.
 Other responsibilities include managing a revenue generating state-wide cooperative purchasing program, MiDEAL, which extends state contracts to local units of government.
 In addition, Procurements sets all procurement policies and procedures.
 Currently, a Procurement Improvement Plan is being implemented with a target completion date of 2018, aiming to develop and maintain a world-class, enterprise-wide procurement model which consistently delivers excellent customer service and efficient use of taxpayers' money by accomplishing the following, and more;